How to Find and Change Your WordPress Login URL

 The WordPress admin dashboard contains everything you need to build, manage, and maintain your website.
 However, if you want to access this central hub, you’ll need to master the WordPress login page.

 That’s why we’ve created this complete guide to the WordPress login URL.
-By familiarizing yourself with this crucial page, you’ll have no problems accessing the admin dashboard – even in the worst-case scenario where you forget your password or encounter login error messages.
+By familiarizing yourself with this crucial page, you’ll have no problems accessing the admin dashboard – even in the worst-case scenario where you forget your WordPress password or encounter login error messages.

 In this post, we’ll discuss why the WordPress login page is so essential and how you can protect it against hackers.
 We’ll then look at some of the most common WordPress login problems and show you how to fix them.
 Let’s get started!